mvp4g/mvp4g2/README.md

 - the navigation conformation does not allow a server call to check if a side is vaild
 - Place management can be hard for complex UI

-That's why Mvp4g offers a solution to following these best practices
+That's why Mvp4g offers a solution following these best practices

  - Event Bus
  - Model View Presenter
  - Place Service

  using simple mechanisms that only need a few lines of code and a few annotations.

 And, keep in mind, mvp4g2 has not dependecy to GWT, therefore it does not know the Element- or Widget-classes.
 To keep the framwork free of stuff to handle browser elements, these things are part of the developer job.
 You can use mvp4g2 with any widget framework you like.
-It will work with native GWT > 2.8, GXT, Elemental 1+2, Elemento or any other widget library.
+It will work with native GWT >= 2.8.0, GXT, Elemental 1+2, Elemento or any other widget library.
 And, from the thinks we know today, it will work with J2CL/GWT 3!

+**Important Note:** MVP4G2 requires Java 8!

 This is all you need to create an event bus with four events in mvp4g2:
 ```